Aboriginal customary Lore - naming of deceased persons

 Aboriginal Police Liaison Officer.
 WA Police discontinued the APLO scheme in 2005.
-APLOS were given the opportunity to transition to sworn officer status did so.
-Most have since done so, however a small number wished to remain APLOs and their status has been maintained.
-While Aboriginal people may no longer enter the police as APLOs, Aboriginal people are encouraged to join as police officers, police auxiliary officers or as civilian staff.
+APLOS were given the opportunity to transition to sworn officer status and many did so.
+A small number wished to remain as APLOs and their status has been maintained.
+Whilst Aboriginal people may no longer enter the police as APLOs, Aboriginal people are encouraged to join as police officers, police auxiliary officers or as civilian staff.

 Police do not disclose amounts of money stolen, because it is information that will aid an investigation if the public are not made aware.
 Experience also shows that the media identifying robberies yielding large sums induces copycat behaviour.
 For this reason alone it is not in the interests of public safety for the media to identify any organisations or individuals that could be regarded as ‘soft targets’.
 Media are encouraged to simply say a “large sum of money” or a “small sum of money”.

 Arson Squad is advised of all suspicious fires and explosions.
 It investigates fires, including bushfires, where there is significant damage to property, death or injury occurs or where the fire has been identified as a deliberate criminal act.
 Arson Squad works closely with Department of Fire and Emergency Services (DFES) fire investigators.

 Automatic Vehicle Location.
 A feature of the new Police Metropolitan Radio Network that allows the Police Operations Centre to constantly pinpoint the location of operational police vehicles.
 This not only maximises operational response for the public but aids officer safety through the POC knowing at all times where patrol vehicles are situated.